Irides-Chromium/compiler/simple-symbol/README.md

 *NOTE:* **parsable** means that the current byte and the next byte together is a valid expression. `++` is a sequence of `+` and will be parsed as `+(++)` (plus two to current cell, but more complicated than the former one), instead of a single valid expression, or the second `+` is **parsable** for the first `+` (you may call it as a *sequence of operators*, if you want, but `<>` are also included in this).

 The only syntax error that may occur is the matching problem.
-If there is no matching brackets (`()`, `[]`, `{}`), the interpreter will give an error.
+If there is no matching brackets (`()`, `[]`, `{}`) and structures for `?`, the interpreter will give an error.
 The brackets can be nested.

 ## Overloading

 Some of the operators are overloaded.
 There are two types of meaning of the operators: one is operation, and the other is expression.
-For instance, the operator `#` will jump to a register with index specified.
-But when there is no parameter, it will return the index of current register.
+For instance, the operator `#` will jump to a cell with index specified.
+But when there is no parameter, it will return the index of current cell.

 # Structures